 If you are a traditional student and live in North Carolina, determine your counselor using the first three digits of your zip code:

-- Megan Whitcomb -N.C. counties of Guilford, Alamance and Forsyth
+- Allison Jobe -N.C. counties of Alamance, Caswell, Forsyth, Guilford, and Rockingham counties

 If you are a traditional student and live outside North Carolina, determine your counselor based on your state: